 All precautions to ensure patient safety are taken prior to every operation at Virginia Mason.
 However, as with any surgery, some risks remain.

 One is the risk of the implant loosening over time.
-In a recent study, the risk of loosening at five years was found to be 1 percent and at 12 years was 3 percent.
+In a recent study, the risk of loosening at five years was found to be one percent and at 12 years was three percent.
 Your surgeon will talk to you in more detail about the risks associated with your surgery.

 Many patients ask how long the implant will last.
 The answer must take into account several factors, including: